super-resolution/ReCSAI/Readme.md

 # *ReCSAI:* Recursive Compressed Sensing Artificial Intelligence
 is a SMLM (Single Molecule Localisation Microscopy) software to determine the location of sparse fluorescent emitters with subpixel accuracy.
-The provided trainings are optimized to work with disrupted, nonlinear or varying PSF's occuring in confocal dSTORM measurements.
+The provided trainings are optimized to work with disrupted, nonlinear or varying PSF's occuring in confocal *d*STORM measurements.
 The software currently implements the following features:
 * Prefilter ROIs with potential localisations using a trainable wavelet filterbank
 * Choose from several CS (Compressive Sensing) based network architectures
-* Use the *Emitter* class to filter localisations, apply drift corrections, concatenate sets, save and read localisation files in multiple formats or compute metrics like the jaccard index
+* Use the `Emitter` class to filter localisations, apply drift corrections, concatenate sets, save and read localisation files in multiple formats or compute metrics like the jaccard index
 * Render your data in a visualization pipeline

 ## Usage